OpenSource-Syndicate/RAVANA/README.md

 This project is still evolving — like the AGI it seeks to become.
 It may be buggy, weird, or poetic.
 But at its heart is a single burning idea:

-> *“What if a machine could grow, not just compute?”*
+> *"What if a machine could grow, not just compute?"*

-Let’s build it together.
+Let's build it together.